byt3bl33d3r/DOUBLETAP/README.md

 - Does not work against other services hosted on AWS API Gateway

 - It can take up to ~30 seconds to receive back a response when issuing a request to a new domain/URL.
-Subsequent requests to the same domain/URL will normal response times (see the [limitations](#limitations) section for more details)
+Subsequent requests to the same domain/URL will have normal response times (see the [limitations](#limitations) section for more details)

 ## How Does it Work?